WAVES-Collaborative/WAVES/README.md

     2. Alternatively, open “\_targets*\_*config.R” with the system File Explorer.
 It should open the script within RStudio.

-4. Within “INPUT” section, change the following:
+4. Within “INPUT” section, check the following:

-    1.  `n_workers`: The default is 3 workers, meaning 3 processes of
+    1.  `n_workers`: The default is 2 workers, meaning 2 processes of
         the pipeline will run in parallel of each other.
+        1.  `n_workers` should always be at least 2!
-From testing, 3 workers has been the most memory and time efficient for systems operating with ≤ 16gb RAM or ≤ 4 cores.
-If your operating system has more RAM and cores available, feel free to increase the number of workers, with the max being one less than the number of cores available of your system
+        2. If your operating system has more RAM and cores available, feel free to increase the number of workers, with the max being one less than the number of cores available of your system (`future::availableCores() - 1`)
-        (`parallel::detectCores() - 1`)

 5. Run all code within the “INPUT” section (Line 8 - Line 26) and save the script.